How do you get toxic shock syndrome?

 Our advice

-Do not use tampons, but use external sanitary protection such as our Elia menstrual panties.
+Don't use tampons, but use external sanitary protection such as our Elia menstrual panties.

-If you use pads or cups :
+If you use tampons or cups:

 • Wash your hands before handling any tampon or cup.

-Symptoms of toxic shock :
+Symptoms of toxic shock:

-Read more :
+Find out more :

 Sources :https://www.toxicshock.com/